 Artifacts are one of the most important parts of Condens - they play a crucial role in structuring and presenting engaging research outcomes to your colleagues.
 Using the Artifacts in your research workflow can be beneficial for many reasons.
 It gives you the opportunity to integrate raw data — such as video clips and audio recordings — into the final reports, which can significantly enhance your audience’s engagement.
-They can also be easily shared via public links or within a dedicated Stakeholder Repository, which improves the discoverability and accessibility of valuable research insights.
+They can also be easily shared via public links or within the dedicated stakeholder repository, which improves the discoverability and accessibility of valuable research insights.

 Condens Artifacts come in two formats: documents and whiteboards.
 This allows you to use them in different ways and stages of your research, whether it’s: